 All lanes opened to traffic in August 2020.
-Construction is anticipated to be complete in January 2021.
+Construction was completed in January 2021.

 The current daily traffic volume on this segment of I-5 is about 380,000 vehicles and is severely congested.
 Traffic volumes are expected to increase nearly seven percent by 2035, bringing it up to 406,000 vehicles per day.
-The HOV lanes experience more congestion in the peak period than the adjacent general purpose lanes, underscoring the need to add HOV capacity on this freeway segment.
+The HOV lanes experience more congestion in the peak period than the adjacent general-purpose lanes, underscoring the need to add HOV capacity on this freeway segment.